Sitecore/docker-images/README.md

   * Windows 10 or Windows Server 2016 that is up to date and at least the 1709 build.
   * Hyper-V installed.
   * Latest stable Docker engine and cli.
-* A file share that your build agents can reach where you have placed zip files downloaded from [https://dev.sitecore.net/](https://dev.sitecore.net/) and your license.xml.
+* A file share that your build agents can reach, where you have placed zip files downloaded from [https://dev.sitecore.net/](https://dev.sitecore.net/) and your license.xml.

 ## How to use